 Hannah Thompson, via hannah-thompson.blogspot.co.uk

-Something that is increasing in prevalence in other media (particularly film) but not yet for games is audio description; additional spoken audio that describes what is happening visually, usually communicated through natural breaks in the audio or less commonly by pausing the media while the description is spoken out.
+In other media (particularly film) audio description is commonplace.
+Audio description is a an additional spoken audio track that describes what is happening visually for the benefit of people who might not be able to see or process it effectively (or at all).
+It is usually communicated through natural breaks in the audio, or less commonly by pausing the media while the description is spoken out.

 Audio description aims to communicate as much as possible of the information that is conveyed through sound; actions, facial expressions, character appearances, environments, on-screen text.
 Not all of this can be communicated at all times, so it is prioritised according to how much can fit into any particular gap.